The-R4V3N/DataIntegrity-Security_Project/Detailed_Project_Requirements.md

 ### Session Management

 - **Single Session Handling:**
-  - The server shall be capable of handling only one client session at a time.
+  - The server shall handle only one client session at a time to ensure focused and secure communication.

 - **Session Expiration:**
-  - Sessions shall expire after 1 minute of inactivity.
+  - Sessions shall expire after a predefined period of inactivity (e.g., 1 minute) to enhance security.

 ### Response Handling

 - **Process Client Requests:**
-  - The server shall handle requests for temperature reading and LED control.
+  - The server shall handle requests for temperature reading and LED control efficiently.
+  - The server shall ensure that requests are processed in a timely manner.

 - **Security Protocol Compliance:**
-  - The server shall ensure all communications are secured using the defined protocols.
+  - The server shall ensure all communications are secured using HMAC-SHA256, AES-256, and RSA-2048 encryption protocols.

 ### Hardware Interface

 - **LED Control:**
-  - The server shall interface with the LED based on client requests.
+  - The server shall interface with the LED on the ESP32 based on client requests to toggle its state.

 - **Temperature Sensor Integration:**
-  - The server shall retrieve temperature data from the ESP32 core.
+  - The server shall retrieve temperature data from the ESP32's temperature sensor and send it to the client upon request.

 ## General Requirements

 ### Installation and Setup

 - **Installation and Setup:**
-  - The project shall provide instructions for installing the project.
+  - The project shall provide clear instructions for installing the project and its dependencies.

 - **Dependencies:**
-  - The project shall list all required Python packages, including pyserial and python-mbedtls.
+  - The project shall list all required Python packages (e.g., pyserial, python-mbedtls) and C++ libraries (e.g., mbedTLS, Arduino Core for ESP32).

 - **Environment Setup:**
-  - The project shall provide instructions for setting up the development and execution environment.
+  - The project shall provide detailed instructions for setting up the development and execution environment, including PlatformIO setup for the ESP32-EVB board.

 ### Documentation and Testing

 - **Comprehensive Documentation:**
   - The project shall include documentation for each module and its functionalities.
-  - The documentation shall include UML Diagrams for the system architecture, sequence diagrams for the communication protocol.
+  - UML diagrams for the system architecture and sequence diagrams for the communication protocol shall be provided.
   - Instructions for setup and usage shall be provided.
   - The documentation shall be comprehensive and easy to understand.

-- **Unit Testing:**
-  - The project shall include tests for each major functionality.
-  - Guidelines for running tests shall be provided.